 The Company conducts its operations in the PRC through contractual arrangements entered into between the WOFEs and the PRC Domestic Entities.
 The relevant regulatory authorities may find the current contractual arrangements and businesses to be in violation of any existing or future PRC laws or regulations.
 If the Company or any of its current or future PRC Domestic Entities or subsidiaries are found in violation of any existing or future laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant regulatory authorities would have broad discretion in dealing with such violations, including levying fines, confiscating the income of WOFEs, PRC Domestic Entities and the PRC Domestic Entities' subsidiaries, revoking the business licenses or operating licenses of WOFEs, PRC Domestic Entities and the PRC Domestic Entities' subsidiaries, shutting down the Company's servers or blocking the Company's websites, discontinuing or placing restrictions or onerous conditions on the Company's operations, requiring the Company to undergo a costly and disruptive restructuring, or enforcement actions that could be harmful to the Company's business.
-Any of these actions could cause significant disruption to the Company's business of operations.
+Any of these actions could cause significant disruption to the Company's business operations and severely damage the Company's reputation, which would in turn materially and adversely affect the Company's business and results of operations.
 In addition, if the imposition of any of these penalties causes the Company to lose the rights to direct the actives of PRC Domestic Entities or the Company's right to receive their economic benefits, the Company would no longer be able to consolidate the PRC Domestic Entities.

 In addition, if the WOFEs, PRC Domestic Entities and the PRC Domestic Entities' subsidiaries or their shareholders fail to perform their obligations under the Contractual Agreements, the Company may have to incur substantial costs and expend resources to enforce the Company's rights under the contracts.
 The Company may have to rely on legal remedies under PRC law, including seeking specific performance or injunctive relief and claiming damages, which may not be effective.
 All of these Contractual Agreements are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
 Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with the PRC legal procedures.
 The legal system in the PRC is not as developed as in other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit the Company's ability to enforce these Contractual Agreements.
-Under PRC law, rulings by arbitration award recognition proceedings, which would incur additional expenses and delay.
+Under PRC law, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and prevailing parties may only enforce the arbitration awards in PRC courts through arbitration award recognition proceedings, which would incur additional expenses and delay.
 In the event the Company is unable to enforce these Contractual Agreements, the Company may not be able to exert effective control over its PRC Domestic Entities, and the Company's ability to conduct its business may be negatively affected.